thej950/projects_tf/readme.md

 * .terraform is folder it containe terraform plugins of our perticular system
 * it will created when we perform terraform init
-* automatically download plugins and dependencies which is related our code ad our System Accordingly
+* automatically download plugins and dependencies which is related our code and our System Accordingly